 To access job accounting information using CentreWare IS:

-- 1. Launch your web browser.
+- 1. Launch your Web browser.

-- 2. Enter the printer's IP address in the browser's Address field (http://xxx.xxx.xxx).
+- 2. Type the printer's IP address in the browser Address field.
+For details, see Finding the Printer's IP Address on page 14.

-- 3. Click Jobs.
+- 3. Click the Jobs tab.